cah-john-ryan/MobileRealTimeChat/readme.md

 # Overview
 Through the course of this workshop you will be familiarized with how to build a mobile chat application in Ionic 2.

+## How to follow this workshop
-Note: For guidance, there are feature branches available which list features to implement.
-To view these branches use the command `git branch -a`.
-Each feature branch has a readme file at the root directory of this repo that explains the feature to implement as well as tips to complete the effort.
-You can access these feature branches by using the command `git checkout [feature-branch-name]`.
+There are feature branches available in this repository.
+To view them use the command `git branch -a`.
+Each feature branch is accompanied by a "completed" feature branch to show how I completed the feature in this workshop for reference.
+You can checkout any of these branches using the command `git checkout [branch-name]`.

 ### Technologies to be learned: